neon-bindings/website/docs/publishing.md

 + "upload-binary": "node-pre-gyp package && node-pre-gyp-github publish",
 ```

+`node-pre-gyp install --fallback-to-build=false` will attempt to download a binary and not fallback to a building the project with `node-pre-gyp`.
+The following part, ` || neon build --release`, builds a production relase using Neon if the previous script throws an error.

-And finally add the following to the root of your `package.json`:
+Finally, add the following to the root of your `package.json`:

 ```json
   "binary": {